7 Morning Habits of Women Who Never Feel Behind

 This is not about being healthy in a performative sense.
 It is about the simple act of giving your body what it needs before you ask it to perform.

-Women who feel perpetually behind often skip breakfast, or eat something that spikes and crashes, and wonder why their energy and focus desert them by mid-morning.
+Women who feel perpetually behind often skip breakfast, or eat something that spikes and crashes, and wonder why their energy deserts them by mid-morning.
 The body keeps score.
 What you put into it in the first hour of the day shapes how it responds for the hours that follow.

 Nourishment is self care.
 Not the dramatic kind — the quiet, daily, unglamorous kind that actually works.